rails/rails/guides/source/action_mailer_basics.md

 end
 ```

-The above will render the HTML part using the `my_layout.html.erb` file and the text part with the usual `user_mailer.text.erb` file if it exists.
+The above will render the HTML part using the `my_layout.html.erb` file and the text part with the usual `user_mailer.text.erb` file.

 [`layout`]: https://api.rubyonrails.org/classes/ActionView/Layouts/ClassMethods.html#method-i-layout